ysig/GraKeL/doc/user_manual/longer_introduction.rst

 .. note::
     The very idea that lies before fitting concerns holding a reference dataset.
 This means a collections of features should be stored into memory and **not** get corrupted throughout various applications of :code:`transform`.
 This however - the need of copying and protecting the reference data - produces a computational overhead in kernels such as the :code:`odd_sth` where the user will may prefer the computational advantages of applying a sole :code:`fit_transform`.

-Using a :code:`kernel` type object through the decorator, should be equivalent with doing so without the decorator, if the correct parametrization is given.
+Using a :code:`Kernel` type object through the generic wrapper, should be equivalent with doing so without the generic wrapper, if the correct parametrization is given.
-The decorator **does not** restrict any *user-oriented* interface of the kernels, except if the user wants to write a kernel of his own.
+The generic wrapper **does not** restrict any *user-oriented* interface of the kernels, except if the user wants to write a kernel of his own.
 If you want to know more about the kernel structure in order to write your own see :ref:`myok`.

-To demonstrate a small example of the above we will construct our own a WL-subtree kernel instead of using the decorator.
+To demonstrate a small example of the above we will construct our own a WL-subtree kernel instead of using the generic wrapper.
 To do so first import the :code:`WeisfeilerLehman` and :code:`VertexHistogram` (where :code:`vertex_histogram` is equivalent with the :code:`subtree_kernel`) kernels as